CronusAK/OpenLinkHub-OpenDeck-Controller/README.md

 ## Actions

 **Current Fan Profile** — Displays the active fan speed profile.
-Updates every 10 seconds.
+Updates every 10 seconds to maintain accuracy if updated outside the plugin.
+Icon is only redrawn if a change is detected.
 Press to refresh immediately.

-**Set Fan Profile** — Opens a property inspector dropdown listing the available profiles (Quiet, Normal, Performance).
-Press the key to apply the selected profile.
+**Set Fan Profile** — Opens a property inspector dropdown listing available profiles.
+Built-in presets (Quiet, Normal, Performance) are always shown.
+Custom fan profiles created in OpenLinkHub are also supported.
+Press the key to apply the selected profile to all speed-capable devices.

+**Set RGB Profile** — Lists all RGB profiles defined in OpenLinkHub.
+Select one and Press the key to apply the selected profile to all RGB-capable devices.

+##
+**Optional Configuration** - Use the OpenDeck MultiAction to set both fan and RGB profiles or ToggleAction to switch between two fan or RGB profiles.

 ## Installation